christianmiranda-ai/christianmiranda-ai/README.md

 ![Typing Animation](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=00FFFF&width=435&lines=Aspiring+Aerospace+Engineer;Rocketry+Specialist;Mechanical+Designer;Incoming+MecheE+Intern+at+Honeywell+Aerospace;)

 > I'm a motivated Mechanical Engineering student at Arizona State University with 3 years of experience in the semiconductor industry.
 I bring a strong foundation in mechanical design, backed by 6 SolidWorks certifications, including a CSWP in mechanical design.
-With a passion for pushing humanity into the stars, I aim to leverage my skills in CAD, CFD, and mechanical systems design to contribute to innovative projects in the commercial space industry!
+With a passion for learning about state-of-the-art technology, I aim to leverage my skills in mechanical design, computation modeling, and systems-level integration to contribute to innovative projects in the commercial space industry!

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">